 - Using outdated hardware, not upgrading hardware when necessary, and consolidating the hardware of several brands and moving them all to one data center so that it's easier and cheaper to manage.
 The primary goal is to minimize costs and maximize profits.

 There are many other reasons, but I won't get into more technical points, as they're out of the scope of this review.
 Many EIG-owned hosts have also seen innumerable outages that are sudden, long, and much-criticized.

-All of these points make any EIG-owned host a bad choice for anyone, so SiteGround not being one of them despite being as popular a brand (if not more popular) is a testament to SiteGround's resolution of providing a solid service while being independently owned.
+All of these points make any EIG-owned host a bad choice for anyone, so SG not being one of them despite being as popular a brand (if not more popular) is a testament to their resolution of providing a solid service while being independently owned.